rabinpandey123/Emotion_Recognition_system/README.md

-😀 Emotion Detection using FER

-This project implements Facial Emotion Recognition (FER) to detect human emotions from images or video streams.
+😀 Emotion Detection using FER: This project implements Facial Emotion Recognition (FER) to detect human emotions from images or video streams.
 The system uses a pretrained model with the FER library and Deepface to classify facial expressions into categories such as:

       Happy 😊